Skip to content

 Nicholas Okon, D.O.

-Telestroke Medical Director
+TeleStroke Medical Director

 Tell us about your background and what drew you to neurology.